Trump, Ivanka, Don Jr. subpoenaed in New York AG's probe - NewsBreak

 Weisselberg pleaded not guilty to charges alleging he and the company evaded taxes on lucrative fringe benefits paid to executives.

 Trump has been subpoenaed before, testifying in October in a deposition for a lawsuit brought by protesters who say his security team roughed them up early in his presidential campaign in 2015.
-Some presidents were subject to subpoena while in office, including Richard Nixon in 1974 for his infamous Watergate recordings.
+Some presidents were subject to subpoena while in office, including Richard Nixon in 1974 for his infamous Watergate recordings, and Thomas Jefferson for the 1806 treason trial of his former Vice President Aaron Burr.

 Still, it's exceedingly rare for law enforcement agencies to issue a civil subpoena for testimony from a person who is also the subject of a related criminal investigation.